jlynch352/Google-Data-Analytics-Capstone-WorldHappiness/README.md

 # Google Capstone

 ## Note
-#### For a full of the results of each model and how it performed compared to others go to the Project Explanation PDF
+#### For a full summary of the results of each model and how it performed compared to others go to the Project Explanation PDF

 ### Overview